pyeve/cerberus/docs/normalization-rules.rst

 Value Coercion
 --------------
-Coercion allows you to apply a callable (given as object or the name of a :doc:`custom normalization method <customize>`) to a value before the document is validated.
+Coercion allows you to apply a callable (given as object or the name of a :ref:`custom coercion method <custom-coercer>`) to a value before the document is validated.
 The return value of the callable replaces the new value in the document.
 This can be used to convert values or sanitize data before it is validated.
-If the constraint is an iterable, the value is processed through that chain.
+If the constraint is an iterable of callables and names, the value is processed through that chain of coercers.

 .. doctest::